expo/expo/docs/pages/versions/v32.0.0/distribution/building-standalone-apps.md

 ## 1. Install Expo CLI

 Expo CLI is the tool for developing and building Expo apps.
-Run `npm install -g expo-cli` to get it.
+Run `npm install -g expo-cli` (or `yarn global add expo-cli`) to get it.

 If you haven't created an Expo account before, you'll be asked to create one when running the build command.